christinali1017/Algorithm/README.md

 **Idea**: Since the collection has duplicates, thus each time when we add permutation, we need to consider if it already exists.

-In the following code, the first code snippit use list.contains to check the duplicates.
-The second code snippit use set to avoid add dupilcates.
+In the following code, the first code snippet use list.contains to check the duplicates.
+The second code snippet use set to avoid add dupilcates.

 These two are accepted, the second one has better time complexity.